 Next, I went to check out the more ritzy, upscale neighborhoods of La Condesa and La Roma.
 When I got to the metro station, I found that I was unable to pay with a credit card–and had no pesos on me.
 Luckily, the kind woman working behind the counter paid for my fare.
-I cannot imagine something like that ever happening in the U.S., where if you are so much as two pennies short, the cashier won’t let you make a purchase.
+I cannot imagine something like that ever happening in the U.S., where if you’re so much as two pennies short, the cashier won’t let you buy.

 Once I made it to La Condesa, I passed by this beautiful, tranquil park.

 The buildings in the neighborhood looked a little something like this:

 I then wandered a bit further, into the neighboring La Roma.
 Out of all the places I saw in Mexico City, this was my favorite district.
 Populated by trendy cafes, chic restaurants and avant-garde boutiques, La Roma has got it going on.
 It’s also got a vibrant nightlife scene for those who are looking for a fun night out.

 I eventually took an Uber back to my hostel, and along the way, I saw some more stunning historical sites in the central neighborhood of Zócalo…